Subnodal/os-old/README.md

     ...
 ```

+Oh, and don't forget to add a `<script>` tag to index.html to link it correctly!

+Lead developers will review your language submission and add the language entry
+to language selection menus etc.

 #### Auto-generation
 To auto-generate the language file, play around with the OS and open the parts
 you want to translate.
 Then in the developer console, type: